-Provide separation between dwellings at the upper level; Principle met The development proposes separation at first floor of 3.6m between Dwellings 1 and 3 and also Dwellings 2 and 4.
+Provide separation between dwellings at the upper level; V Principle met The development proposes separation at first floor of 3.6m between Dwellings 1 and 3 and also Dwellings 2 and 4.
 The first floor separation between Dwellings 3 and 5, Dwellings 4 and 6 is 1.5m.
-Principle met private secluded open space; The proposed rear setback of the development is consistent with neighbouring properties which have already limited a spine of open space in the area through the provision of sheds, garages and outbuildings which are close to the rear boundary.
-Multi-unit developments at 85, 87, 97 and 103 Herbert Street have also contributed to the limited spine of open space within the neighbouring properties.
-Position more intense and higher elements of built form towards the front and centre of a site, Principle met transitioning to single storey elements to the rear of the lot.
-Dwellings 7 and 8 are located to the rear of the site and are proposed to be single storey.
-The rearmost dwelling on a lot should be single storey to ensure the identified future character of the Principle met area and the amenity of adjoining properties is respected by maximising landscaping opportunities and protecting adjoining private secluded open space.
-Dwellings 7 and 8 are located to the rear of the site and are proposed to be single storev.
-Two storey dwellings to the rear of a lot may be considered where: The visual impact of the building bulk does not adversely affect the identified future character of the area; Overlooking and/or overshadowing does not adversely affect the amenity of neighbouring properties; The building bulk does not adversely affect the planting and future growth of canopy trees to maturity; Sufficient side and rear boundary landscaping can be provided to screen adjoining properties; Upper storey components are well recessed from adjoining sensitive interfaces.
+Retain spines of open space at the rear of properties to maximise landscaping opportunities and protect private secluded open space; Principle met The proposed rear setback of the development is consistent with neighbouring properties which have already limited a spine of open space in the area through the provision of sheds, garages and outbuildings which are close to the rear boundary.
+Multi- unit developments at 85, 87, 97 and 103 Herbert Street have also contributed to the limited spine of open space within the neighbouring properties.
+Position more intense and higher elements of built form towards the front and centre of a site, transitioning to single storey elements to the rear of the lot.
+Principle met Dwellings 7 and 8 are located to the rear of the site and are proposed to be single storey.
+The rearmost dwelling on a lot should be single storey to ensure the identified future character of the area and the amenity of adjoining properties is respected by maximising landscaping opportunities and protecting adjoining private sectuded open space.
+Two storey dwellings to the rear of a lot may be considered where: The visual impact of the building bulk does not adversely affect the identified future character of the area; Overlooking and/or overshadowing does not adversely affect the amenity of neighbouring properties; Overlooking and/or overshadowing does not adversely affect the amenity of neighbouring properties; The building bulk does not adversely affect the planting and future growth of canopy trees to maturity; Sufficient side and rear boundary landscaping can be provided to screen adjoining properties; Principle met Dwellings 7 and 8 are located to the rear of the site and are proposed to be single storey.
 Residential development should be well articulated through the use of contrast, texture, variation in forms, materials and colours.
-Principle met Note: Other require Note: Other requirements also apply.
+Principle met Note: Other requirements a sments also apply.
 These can be found at the schedule to the applicable zone.